jorgemarey/nomad-nova-autoscaler/README.md

 * `id_attribute` `(string: "")` - The nomad attribute to use that maps the nomad client to an OS Compute instance.
 By default `unique.platform.aws.hostname` is used and a previous search is needed to get the instance id using the instance name
+* `action_timeout` `(string: "")` - The timeout to use when performing create and delete actions over servers.
+This should be specified as a duration.
+The default vaule is 90s

 ### Policy Configuration